 A library you create to contain pre-configured workflow activities that you use often.
 Custom libraries are specific to your environment and can contain a combination of default activities, and product-specific activities.
-For more information about creating your own libraries, see Section 5.1, "Creating a Custom Library," on page 87.
+For more information about creating your own libraries, see Creating a Custom Library.